unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Staff, rare (requires attunement by a bard, cleric, druid, sorcerer, warlock, or wizard)_

 While holding this staff, you can use an action to expend 1 of its 10 charges to cast _charm person_, _command_, _or comprehend languages_ from it using your spell save DC.
-The staff can also be used as a magic quarterstaff.
+The staff can also be used as a tek Bowstaff.

 If you are holding the staff and fail a saving throw against an enchantment spell that targets only you, you can turn your failed save into a successful one.
 You can’t use this property of the staff again until the next dawn.
 If you succeed on a save against an enchantment spell that targets only you, with or without the staff’s intervention, you can use your reaction to expend 1 charge from the staff and turn the spell back on its caster as if you had cast the spell.

 The staff regains 1d8 + 2 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
-On a 1, the staff becomes a nonmagical quarterstaff.
+On a 1, the staff becomes a nontek Bowstaff.

 ### Staff of Fire